 How to check if you really need a new SIM?

-If you see a message “No SIM card is inserted” and you are unable to make a standard phone call, then use the following troubleshooting steps making a test call between each:
+If you see the message “No SIM card is inserted” and you’re unable to make a standard phone call, then use the following troubleshooting steps.
+Make a test call between each step.

 - Restart your phone

 - Eject your SIM and inspect it for damage, dirt, or debris, then reinsert it

 - Eject the SIM card and gently clean it with a microfiber cloth or photo lens brush, then reinsert it